 A single-stranded RNA are categorized based on senses that are positive sense or negative sense.
 Positive-sense RNA is similar to mRNA.
 They are usually translated into host cells.
 Negative-sense RNA must be converted into positive sense RNA before translation using RNA polymerase.

 DNA Viruses: These are the viruses that comprise of DNA as a genetical material.
 They are DNA dependent and they replicate using DNA polymerase.
-There is usually double standard but in some cases, they can either be single-stranded DNA.
+There is usually a double standard but in some cases, they can either be single-stranded DNA.
 They are categorized into Group one and Group 2 based on Baltimore classification.

 One of the factors that make the study of virology interesting is the diseases caused by them.
 Some viruses called oncoviruses which lead to the certain form of cancers.
 The most common among them is cervical cancer and liver cancer.
 Measles, rabies, herpes, common cold, diarrhea are some of the diseases that are commonly caused by viruses.